2024 Solar Incentives Guide for Grant, IL - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
 Homeowners can now receive a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
 This percentage will then decrease yearly until the Clean Energy Credit expires in 2035.
 The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.

 State & Local Solar Incentives

 There are more than just federal solar incentives; rebates, tax credits and more might also be offered at the state and local level.
-These solar incentives — which may be provided by your county or municipality, or by the state of Illinois — might be offered for only a limited time, or on an ongoing basis.
+These solar incentives — which may be provided by your county or municipality, or by the state of Illinois — might be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Grant